-3.1 Information and Development Systems
+3.1 Applicational Development and Support

-The financial year was marked by the implementation of several projects aimed at providing the Bank with the necessary capabilities to increase response efficiency in a context of additional regulatory requirements.
-This includes migration to more recent systems, the introduction of features that aim at optimizing and simplifying the applications architecture, boosting efficiency gains and ensuring greater quality and reliability in the Bank's Information Systems.
+The financial year was marked by the implementation of several improvement projects.
+New features were introduced with the aim of optimizing and simplifying the applicational architecture, enhancing efficiency gains and ensuring greater quality and reliability in the Bank's Information Systems.